webdetails/cbf2/README.md

 should do is add a core image.
 The option _[A]_ allows us to select which image to add from an official distribution archive.

-When we select this option, we are prompted to chose the version we want to
+When we select this option, we are prompted to choose the version we want to
 build:

 	> Select an entry number, [A] to add new image or [C] to create new project: A